Find answers to frequently asked questions about benefits for Saint Louis University employees.

 - Children are eligible for coverage up until their 26th birthday. *Please note that Workday will automatically remove your ineligible child at the end of the month of your child's 26th birthday.

 You and your eligible dependents are provided the opportunity to continue your medical, dental, vision, and/or flexible spending coverage after the termination of your benefits.
-You will be notified of your election rights within 30 days of your termination via postal mail sent from the University's third party COBRA vendor; Sax Benefits Group.
-Questions regarding payment of COBRA premiums should be directed to Sax Benefits Group at 314-822-6100 x 2300.
+You will be notified of your election rights within 30 days of your termination via postal mail sent from the University's third party COBRA vendor; Optum Financial.
+Questions regarding payment of COBRA premiums should be directed to Optum Financial at 855-687-2021.

 Saint Louis University is concerned with the well-being of its staff members and their families.
 We recognize personal problems arise and having access to professional licensed counselors on a confidential and cost-free basis can be helpful.
 To support our faculty and staff, along with members of their household when encountering difficult situations, the University maintains an Employee Assistance Program (EAP).